utat-ss/HERON-documentation/getting-started/optional-install.md

 # Optional Software installation

-This page contains miscellaneous software that is not normally used, but that you may want to install if you need it.
+This page contains miscellaneous software that is not essential, but that you may want to install sometime later when you need it.

 ## Pololu USB AVR Programmer v2

 This utility is for changing the settings of a hardware programmer device.

 Download and install the Pololu USB AVR Programmer v2 for your operating system [here](https://www.pololu.com/product/3170/resources).
 If you're using the older programmer, this might not work.

-## Test Harness - Python and Pyserial
+## Python and Pyserial

+These are needed to run the test harness, our automated software testing framework.

 We are only supporting Python 3 with the test harness, not Python 2.
 Open your command line and type `$ python -V` to check the version.